Skip to content

 1858

-John Rose arrives from England as a new migrant to New Zealand in 1858 and sets up his farm in Rapaura, Spring creek.
+John Rose arrives from England as a new migrant to New Zealand in 1858 and sets up his original farm in Rapaura, Spring Creek.

-John Rose marries Ellen Ford at the home of Issac Gifford, Giffords Rd.
+John Rose marries Ellen Ford in 1866 at the home of Issac Gifford, Giffords Rd.
+Ironically the same area where Phil & Chris Rose build their home.

 1870